-The changes introduced did not produce effects with regard to the measurement of the financial statement items and the financial disclosure.
+The changes introduced did not produce effects with regard to the valuation of the financial statement items and the notes to the financial statements.

 Commission Regulation (EU) 2015/29 of 17 December 2014, published in Official Journal L 5 of 9 January 2015: Amendments to IAS 19 "Employee Benefits".